-- FMT\CFG\EXT.1.1 The application shall provide only enough functionality to set new credentials when configured with default credentials or no credentials. - FMT\CFG\EXT.1.2 The application shall be configured by default with file permissions which protect the application binaries and data files from modification by normal unprivileged users.
+FMT\CFG\EXT.1.1 The application shall only provide enough functionality to set new credentials when configured with default credentials or no credentials.

+FMT\CFG\EXT.1.2 The application shall be configured by default with file permissions which protect the application's binaries and data files from modification by normal unprivileged users.